jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 The Packet Test task was used to evaluate performance and latency.
 The LEDs are toggled at various points in time.
 By using a scope, you can get an idea of how the stack and the hardware are performing.
 For example, if one Starter Kit is configured as the transmitter and another as a receiver, you can probe LED1 on the transmitter to see when the timer interrupt triggered and probe LED3 on the receiver to see when the packet arrived.

-The web server and ftp server parts of the FreeRTOS+TCP demo will also run on the PIC32.
+The web server and FTP server parts of the FreeRTOS+TCP demo will also run on the PIC32.
 The web server demo files are stored in a blob containing a FAT file system prepared using Linux.
 This blob resides in Flash and is mounted in `/www`.
 I hacked `ff_format.c` to allow the RAM disk to be formatted with FAT12.
 This allows a small RAM disk to be created that will pass the `vCreateAndVerifyExampleFiles()` test from the FreeRTOS+TCP demo.
 The RAM disk is mounted in `/ram`.
 This arrangement reduces RAM usage considerably and allows the demo to work on the MX class microcontroller too.

 ## Ethernet driver